 Integrating Academics and Technology for Learning Differences Education in Princeton, NJ

 The Laurel School of Princeton’s campus is located in Princeton, NJ.
-With an academic curriculum that meets the standards of the New Jersey Core Content, our highly trained teachers specialize in educating children with learning differences in grades 1-8.
+Our highly trained teachers specialize in educating children with learning differences in grades 1-8.
 We integrate technology and multisensory education in small classroom environments to meet your child’s needs.

 All About Our Academics

-Our core curriculum includes the language arts, mathematics, science, and the arts.
+Our core curriculum includes the language arts, mathematics, science, the arts, and health/ physical education.

 The language arts component utilizes the Orton-Gillingham and Wilson Reading programs every day to help children improve their reading comprehension and writing.
 In addition, we use other multisensory programs to keep students engaged and learning.